 For instance, right now in the medical community, the Ebola virus is a topic that many bloggers are talking about.
 I just Googled ‘ebola virus’ and immediately on the first page, I found this current article written by a blogger about this dreadful disease who seems to know what’s going on.
 This blogger likely did extensive research on this topic before even writing the first sentence.
 Here’s another blog post by a writer who’s actually written for Blogdash before and also seems to know a lot about the virus.
 Actually, it was his article that he wrote for Blogdash that inspired my post on content strategy.
 Remember what I said earlier about seeing what other bloggers are saying on a topic?
 Bloggers are passionate about their topics and that’s what you want to show through in their work.

 You can also schedule blog posts ahead of time and have them post on certain days and at certain times.
 This does a couple of things; it can break up very long posts into a series of posts and it keeps the reader interested to read more.
 You can Tweet or send out a Facebook status update when the post goes live so that there’s always activity going on within your social media platforms.

 Another creative way to strategize your content is to create something that people need and want to read.
 Although that may not always happen, I’m going to tell you how you can make it start to happen: through consistency.
 Consistency is what bloggers need to practice doing and by doing that, readers will start to see a pattern and learn to rely on you to deliver the best, most thought-out and accurate information.

 What other ideas do you have for bloggers to do within their content strategy campaigns?
 What have you tried with your content that has worked unbelievably well?
 What hasn’t worked so well?

 I’d love to hear more about what you think on the subject of content strategy.
-Send me an email at bridget [at] blogdash [dot][com] or come join me and other bloggers over on our Facebook group page where we discuss blogging topics, tips and ideas.
+Send me an email at blogging [at] blogdash [dot][com] or come join me and other bloggers over on our Facebook group page where we discuss blogging topics, tips and ideas.